 Criminal proceedings are also largely focused on punishment of the offender and don’t provide any benefit for those who have been affected by an offence, such as the local community.
 Criminal sanctions are also sometimes not set at a high enough level to act as a deterrent.
 Basically organisations will carry on with the bad practice, as the fine is paltry in comparison with the cost of compliance.

 An enforcement undertaking is particularly interesting.
 This is a voluntary agreement whereby a person can take steps to make amends for the criminal non-compliance.
-Under the laws that introduced civil sanctions it is a requirement for the Environment Agency to publish the enforcement undertakings it has accepted.
-Figures for the period from 1 May 2013 to 31st October 2013 show that it accepted 17, the majority being for breaches of the packaging waste regulations.
-They all resulted in a financial contribution of differing scales to various, usually local, conservation trusts and societies.
+For example, for breaches of the packaging waste regulations it is common that a financial contribution of differing scales is made to various, usually local, conservation trusts and societies.

 Civil sanctions sound complicated at first but are, in my opinion, a very good way of dealing with environmental offences.
 They can be used in the case of lesser offences, leaving the more serious ones to be dealt with via criminal proceedings.
 As I see it, this is a far better situation than the all-or-nothing warning or prosecution and should, in the long term, lead to a more proportionate environmental legal system.

 With over 15 years’ experience working in environment management, John Binns BSc (Hons) MSc MIEMA is an experienced environmental tutor and consultant with knowledge of health and safety management.

 Other blog posts that might be of interest: